schellingerhout/schellingerhout.github.io/_posts/2017-07-24-getting-started-with-r2.md

   - R
   - Tutorial
 ---

-Expanding on the basics of the simple data classes we now start with the first higher dimension construct: vectors
+Expanding on the basics of the simple data classes in [Part 1: The Console and Variables]({{ site.baseurl }}{% post_url 2017-07-24-getting-started-with-r %}), we now start with the first higher dimension construct: vectors
 <!--more-->